lcvriend/toponym_extraction/docs/index.md

 ## Articles

-To start we will select all articles in 2017 containing at least one mention of the phrase 'Brexit' in four Dutch newspapers:
+To start we select all articles in 2017 containing at least one mention of the phrase 'Brexit' in four Dutch newspapers:

 * Two 'quality' newspapers:
     * [De Volkskrant](https://www.volkskrant.nl/)